Skip to main menu Skip to main content Skip to footer

 Comprehensive eye exams are essential for protecting your vision and overall health.
 While you might think your eyes are fine if you can see clearly, many serious eye diseases develop without symptoms in their early stages.
 Regular exams allow us to detect problems before they affect your sight, and often before you even notice anything is wrong.

-At Longwood Eye & LASIK Center, we use advanced diagnostic technology to evaluate not just your vision, but the complete health of your eyes.
+At Longwood Eye & LASIK, we use advanced diagnostic technology to evaluate not just your vision, but the complete health of your eyes.
 These thorough examinations can catch conditions early when they’re most treatable, helping you preserve clear, healthy vision for years to come.

 What is a Comprehensive Eye Exam?